photos and story by: Yol-Itzma Aguirre

 Listening to her mother, Dora, we realized that MarySue comes from a deep lineage for the tribe.
 Outside the cultural center is a statue dedicated to Femath’s great – great grandmother, Nestora Piarote, who has over 870 direct descendants within the Tigua tribe.
 Femath’s own mother helped bring accessibility to health care services for the tribe years before they were able have a clinic built.
 It seems historic women run in the family.

 The oven is built exactly as it would have been built over 400 years ago, a rounded mud adobe-beehive dome.
-Every morning the bread is baked fresh and anyone is welcome to purchase and take a piece of tradition back home with you.
+Every morning the bread is baked fresh and available to anyone.
+Everyone is welcome to stop by, purchase and take a piece of tradition back home with them.

-Being the youngest of 7, you would never know she is only 30 years old, she speaks with the type wisdom — that only someone who has had to battle the world — can speak with.
-I asked her if it has sunk in, what her running for state really means; as we met with voters and asked their opinion, everyone replied with “oh yes The Tigua.”
-Which led to a follow up question, asking both her and the family, what does it feel like to have the pressure of being “The Tigua”…
+Being the youngest of 7 you would never know she is only 30 years old, she speaks with the type wisdom that only someone who has had to battle the world, can speak with.
+I asked her if it has sunk in, what her running for state really means, because as I watched her meet with voters I would then asked them if they knew she was running, everyone replied with “oh yes The Tigua.”
+It is clear, the historic impact is not lost on the community.

 Her husband, Robert Femath — who was wearing his “Team MarySue Femath” shirt — told us with a big smile, he likes it.
 He is so proud of her and said that when she announced she was running, it took a few moments to sink in and then his next thought was YES, we can do this, I will support you.

 As for MarySue, she very much is cognizant that this is bigger than her.
 She knows that little girls and boys at the reservation, across Texas, can look at her and say, “she is one of us, I was alive when she ran.”
-It is obvious that she is filled with pride in who she is and where she comes from; carrying tradition and hope with her on this new path that she is walking, paving the way for future generations.
+It is obvious that she is filled with pride in who she is and where she comes from, carrying tradition and hope with her on this new path that she is walking, paving the way for future generations.